NofelYaseen/MBVerifier/README.md

 Repository has been move to: https://github.com/microsoft/aaragog

-Cloudlab is down due to power issues.
-Our evaluation set up is there.
+Our evaluation set up is on cloudlab.
+Please feel free to reach out if you don't have cloudlab.
-Please wait till 9/10/20, until it comes back up again